 When installed, the radio will protrude from the dash by 1/2".
 It's a difference you can see, but it won't affect your shifting and you'll get used to it in no time.

 You'll need to remove the support bracket in order to install a new CD receiver (Crutchfield Research Photo)

 To remove the factory stereo, you'll start by prying out the edges of the receiver trim panel to release four metal retaining clips.
 Remove the trim panel; then remove the three 9/32” (7mm) screws securing the factory radio.
 You'll need those screws again soon, so keep an eye on them.
 Next, pull out the radio, disconnect the harnesses, and set it aside.
 If it's the original head unit and there's a chance you might want to return the car to stock one day, wrap it up and store it safely.

 You'll want to be gentle when you're prying away panels here -- and throughout the rest of the car, for that matter.
 The plastic is obviously old and brittle, and even if your Firebird is new to you, you're probably not the first person to go at it with a panel tool.
 You could wind up breaking the panel somebody else started breaking ten years ago.
 Be careful, work slowly, and pay attention to what the panels are doing as you remove them.

 A wiring adapter harness makes the connections between your new stereo and the factory harness.
 You'll also need an antenna adapter and a receiver mounting bracket.
-All are available at a deep discount with your stereo purchase.
+All are available at a very nice discount with your Crutchfield stereo purchase.